coffeestats/coffeestats-attic/devdocs/README.rst

 Coffeestats uses MySQL, with a separate database.

 #.
 Install MySQL from operating system packages or from source.
 #.
-Create a MySQL database with the credentials in auth/config.php:
+Create a MySQL database and grant permissions to a user:

     .. code-block:: sh